snandiDS/prokseq-deprecated/README.md

            change the PATH in parameter file (Eg. param.input.bowtie).
 The PATH should point to the packages.

            For example:
-              If you are usging the above-mentioned path [/home/path/testPrseq] from Step 1, then specify the path as below for all the packages in the parameter file.
+              If you are using the above-mentioned path [/home/path/testPrseq] from Step 1, then specify the path as below for all the packages in the parameter file.
               #       Specify the path to pypy required for running afterqc
               PATH PYPY /home/path/testPrseq/depend/pypy2.7-v7.2.0-linux64/bin